TobiasAT/PowerShell/Documentation/Export-TATeamsWikiInformation.md

 - Channel name in which the wiki is located
 - Which team
 - The owners of the team
-- Channel type, it shows Standard and Private Channels.
+- Channel type (Standard or Private Channel).
 Theoretically, shared channels are also included, but shared channels do not support wikis at the moment.
 - Name of the wiki tab
 - Creation date of the wiki, only for recently created wikis.
 Teams did not record the creation date of a wiki in the past.